-This function just gives us the classic logistic/sigmoid curve:
+The classic logistic/sigmoid curve

 and changes in c and r make minor changes in the behavior near 0 . . .

 The difference between the behavior of the discrete and continuous logistic functions can give us some idea of the significance of working in the discrete regime . . .